 Same 10 hour battery life!

 Display Mirroring: Since the iPad came out one of the biggest issues has been only some apps work with the display out.
 This has been fixed in the new iPad, now everything works with the display out (Cable sold separately).
+For geotagging, see more about it here.
 This is great for training purposes as well as showing your students how to use the device or educational apps.

 Available on Verizon and AT&T